MonashBioinformaticsPlatform/RNAsik-pipe/supplementary/docs.md

       - `-fqRegex B` targets files like `sample-FASTQ-file_L001_R1.fastq.gz`
       - `-fqRegex C` targets files like `sample-FASTQ-file_R1_001.fastq.gz`
       - `-fqRegex D` targets fiels like `sample-FASTQ-file_R1.fastq.gz`

+  - `-genomeIndex` you can use this option to specify STAR index if you already have one made.
+Yon only need to specify either `-makeIndex` or `-genomeIndex` but not both!

+#### Read counting options

+  - `-count` this will initiate read counts.
+If specified together with `-align star` option `RNAsik-pipe` will wait for read aligning to finish i.e wait for BAM files, before processing with read counting.
+  -`gtfFile` you need this file for read counting.
+This file specifies feature coordinates.
+If you just using `RNAsik-pipe` to count and not proceeding with `-RNAseQC` you can specify `.saf` file and indicate that you did so using `-exptraOptions "featureCounts > -F SAF"

+#### RNAseQC report

+  - `-prePro` you must pre-process you BAM files in a particular way for RNAseQC report to work, for more information refere [here](https://www.broadinstitute.org/cancer/cga/rna-seqc).
+This will pre-process BAM files in the right way, this is a three step process using picard tools.
+  - `RNAseQC` will run `rna-seqc`

+#### Other options

+  - `-fastqc` will generate per FASTQ file report
+  - `-extn` if your FASTQ files have different extention to `fastq.gz` you can specify alternative extention using this option
+  - `-threads` to specify number of threads to use.
+Note that featureCounts will split number of threads in half, because two separate instances of featureCounts run in parallel.
+You don't have to worry about specifying an even number of threads, but bear in mind that if you do specify an odd number of threads then featureCounts will be give one less threads.
+  - `-extraOptions` You can add extra option to any of the tools used in the pipeline.
+Use this syntax e.g `-extraOptions "STAR > --outSAMtype BAM Unsorted, --outReadsUnmapped Fastx; starIndex > --sjdbGTFfile /path/to/GTF/file, --sjdbOverhang 99; featureCounts > -t gene"`.
+Each command is separated by semi-colon (;) after the last options.
+The command options and command name are separated by grater than sign (>)